madrus/workflows/README.md

-# Workflows Course
+# Workflow

-This project is an example of workflow management for a lynda.com course "web project workflows with gulp.js, git, and browserify"
+This project shows an example of workflow management from the lynda.com course

+**`Web project workflows with gulp.js, git, and browserify`**

+Later, I have added some extra features in order to explore some other Gulp plugins.